 7. Magnesium-Rich Foods

 Magnesium is essential to muscle health and peristalsis, or the movement of food along the digestive tract.
 Low magnesium consumption has been associated with increased incidence of constipation.
 Adequate magnesium intake directs water to the bowels, keeping the stool soft and easier to move.
-Green leafy vegetables like spinach, nuts, and fish are high in magnesium.
+Green leafy vegetables like spinach, nuts, and avocado are high in magnesium.

-8. Baking Soda and Warm Water
+8. Baking Soda & Warm Water

 Movement encourages muscle health and stimulates digestion, so going for a walk after eating may help get things moving.
 For cases of occasional constipation, pelvic floor exercises have proven more effective than laxatives.
 Yoga, pilates, and even running may encourage the movement of wastes along the intestinal tract.